ivan-ristovic/SharpSync/README.md

 - `sync`: Initiate sync.
 - `help`: Prints manual.

-Starting the program without arguments, prints out a help screen with all possible commands.
+Starting the program without arguments prints out a help screen with all possible commands.
 You can also use `help` command on other commands, for example `help sync`.

 Examples: